 - High maintenance costs: There are associated vendor maintenance, labor, and operational costs for keeping legacy systems running properly.
 In addition, in many instances, IT teams have to spend up to 60% of their time to manage outdated legacy systems.
 (Logicalis Global CIO Survey 2018-2019, 2019)

 - Cybersecurity risks: Old legacy hardware may not be compatible with newer versions of the operating systems (e.g., Windows 10), where important security patches and upgrades have taken place.
 In many cases, the operating systems used by either HIS IT components or medical devices (e.g., radiology systems, ultrasounds, etc.) are not supported by the software vendor anymore.
 As a result, there is a gap in security, providing hackers the opportunity to gain access to sensitive patient data or shut down essential hospital services.
+These are major risks with not modernizing.

 - Regulatory compliance penalties: Regulations regarding patient data are constantly evolving and becoming more rigorous to meet compliance.
 Data breaches or ransomware attacks can translate into millions of dollars in penalties.